 The ExtraHop GitHub repository contains an example Python script that creates associations on the ExtraHop system based on a CSV log file from OpenVPN.
-You can configure the script to read other CSV files by modifying the IPADDR, ASSOCIATED_IPADDR, and TIMESTAMP variables, which specify the names of the CSV columns that the script reads.
+You can configure the script to read other CSV files by modifying the IPADDR, ASSOCIATED\IPADDR, and TIMESTAMP variables, which specify the names of the CSV columns that the script reads.

-- Go to the ExtraHop code-examples GitHub repository @ and download the add_observations/ add_observations.py file to your local machine. - In a text editor, open the add_observations.py file and replace the following configuration variables with information from your environment: - HOST: The IP address or hostname of the sensor. - API_KEY: The API key. - CSV_FILE: The name of the CSV log file. - SOURCE: The source of the observations. - IPADDR: The name of the column in the CSV file that specifies the IP addresses of the VPN clients on your internal network. - ASSOCIATED_IPADDR: The name of the column in the CSV file that specifies the external IP addresses assigned to the users on the public internet. - TIMESTAMP: The name of the column in the CSV file that specifies the time that the observation was created by the source.
-By default, the timestamp must be in the format: Month/Day/Year Hour: Minute: Second.
+- 1. Go to the ExtraHop code-examples GitHub repository 2 and download the add\observations/ add\observations.py file to your local machine. - 2.
+In a text editor, open the add\observations.py file and replace the following configuration variables with information from your environment: - HOST: The IP address or hostname of the sensor. - API\KEY: The API key. - CSV\FILE: The name of the CSV log file. - SOURCE: The source of the observations.

+• IPADDR: The name of the column in the CSV file that specifies the IP addresses of the VPN clients on your internal network.

+• ASSOCIATED\IPADDR: The name of the column in the CSV file that specifies the external IP addresses assigned to the users on the public internet.

+• TIMESTAMP: The name of the column in the CSV file that specifies the time that the observation was created by the source.
+By default, the timestamp must be in the format: Month/Day/Year Hour:Minute:Second.
 However, you can change the format by modifying the pattern variable in the translateTime() function.

-Tip: If the log file distributes timestamp values over multiple columns, you can modify the timestamp field in the readCSV() function to concatenate the values.
-For example, assume that the first four columns of the CSV file are organized as shown in the following table:
+assume that the first four columns of the CSV file are organized as shown in the following table: